vinayakkankanwadi/startStopInterval/README.md

 ========
 Often one may come across the need of calling a function at specified intervals.
 This is were the native setInterval function comes to use.
-However at times it could 'get messy' and gets better if you add multiple functions into the mix.
+However at times it could 'get messy' and gets better if you add multiple functions into the mix .

 Solution
 ========